Divyanshuk09/Paste-App/README.md

 # Paste-App

 Paste-App is a web application designed to allow users to easily share text snippets, such as code or notes, in a simple and efficient way.
-This app provides a user-friendly interface for creating, viewing, and managing pastes.
+This app provides a user-friendly interface for creating, viewing, and managing pastes, with all data stored locally in the browser.

 ## Features